-A utility's delivery year remaining net RPS Budget ("Net RPS Budget") is determined by subtracting the following items from the utility's total RPS Budget: the direct financial obligations from existing REC contracts ("Contracted REC Spend"), the balance associated with unfilled Illinois Shines Program block capacity, ("Scheduled REC Spend"), and indirect costs.143 This is calculated using the following formula.
+A utility's delivery year remaining net RPS Budget ("Net RPS Budget") is determined by subtracting the following items from the utility's total RPS Budget: the direct financial obligations from existing REC contracts ("Contracted REC Spend"), the balance associated with unfilled Illinois Shines Program block capacity, ("Scheduled REC Spend"), and indirect costs.
+148 This calculation is shown in is calculated using the following formula.